 To cover this possibility Elia foresees the Availability Tests.
-It is important to note that it serves as big stick; CMUs who dutifully fulfill their Availability Obligation via the Availability Monitoring should only in extreme cases be subjected to a Test.
+It is important to note that it serves as an incentive; CMUs who dutifully fulfill their Availability Obligation via the Availability Monitoring should only in extreme cases be subjected to a Test.
 The exceptional nature of a Test is important, seeing as any costs caused by them are to be borne by the Capacity Provider.

-Availability Tests are a big stick measure to verify CMUs that are not always observed via the Availability Monitoring.
+Availability Tests are an incentive for CMUs that are not always observed via the Availability Monitoring.